FFlameyyy/WannaCry/README.md

-# You have been infected with WannaCry For iOS
+# OOPS!
+You have been infected with WannaCry For iOS

 ### What is WannaCry for iOS?
 #### WannaCry for iOS is a viruse.